MuskaanDhankani18/RBAC_UI/README.md

     - Enabled assigning roles to users and managing their status (e.g., Active/Inactive).

 Role Management-

     - Created a way to define and edit roles.

-    - Allowed roles to include permissions (e.g., Read, Write, Delete) or custom attributes.
+    - Allowed roles to include permissions or custom attributes.

 Dynamic Permissions-

     - Designed a method to assign or modify permissions for roles.

     - Displayed permissions clearly for ease of understanding and modification.

 Custom API Simulation-

     - Implemented Mock API calls for CRUD operations on users and roles.

     - Simulated server responses to validate functionality.